 - An error preventing users from moving forward or completing an action.
 However, a viable alternative solution is available.

-Severity 3 – NORMAL: Functional Error with Minimal Impact or for Which There is a Viable Alternative Solution
+Functional Error with Minimal Impact or for Which There is a Viable Alternative Solution.

 - An error in or failure of functionality that is not critical to the production of an event, therefore does not have major business implications for the customer.

-- A programming error when deviations from the documentation exist but the application is still usable.
-The functionality of the application is not impaired.
-There is no material impact on the user.
+- A programming error when deviations from the documentation exist but the application is still usable, the functionality of the application is not impaired and there is no material impact on the user.

 - Delays or nuisances that could be considered a hang condition although the system recovers.
 This includes slight performance issues.

-Severity 4 – LOW: Cosmetic in nature or a functional error for which there is an acceptable workaround
+Cosmetic in nature or a functional error for which there is an acceptable workaround.

 - Lack of complete "Help" support in the user interface, including unclear, missing or misleading user documentation.